FirebaseExtended/reactfire/docs/use.md

 ## Manage Loading States

-Reactfire is designed to integrate with React's Suspense API, but also supports use cases where Suspense isn't needed or wanted.
+ReactFire is designed to integrate with React's Suspense API, but also supports use cases where Suspense isn't needed or wanted.

 ### Default: `Suspense`